 Financial accounts from the first year detail an income of around £8000 and an expenditure of £1500.
-In comparison, the most recent accounts after three decades show an income of almost £500 000 and expenditure of just under that figure.
+In comparison, the most recent accounts after three decades show an income of almost half a million pounds and expenditure of just under that figure.

-The constitution
+The Constitution

 The original constitution of 1990 defined Council structure.
 The Executive consisted of the Officers and Chairs of the main committees (see below).
-Chapter representatives from the regions throughout the UK and Ireland were a link between Council and the grassroots membership, and were responsible for organising local clinical and business meetings.
-As a multidisciplinary society, representatives from affiliated nonsurgical societies were invited onto Council.
-A clinical scientific and annual general meeting (AGM) to be held every year was agreed.
-The President served for 1 year, although the Secretary and Treasurer were elected for longer periods to allow for continuity.
+Chapter representatives from the regions throughout the UK and Ireland were a link between Council and the grass roots membership, and responsible for organising local clinical and business meetings.
+As a multidisciplinary society, representatives from affiliated non-surgical societies were invited onto Council.
+A clinical scientific and Annual General Meeting (AGM) to be held every year was agreed.
+The President served one year, although the Secretary and Treasurer were elected for longer periods to allow for continuity.

-From 1991 the Council met regularly on two or three occasions throughout the year and additionally at the Annual Meeting.
-An Education Committee was established from the outset with the Research and General Purpose Committee (subsequently becoming the Multidisciplinary Committee) established a few years later (Tables 4-6).
+From 1991 the Council met regularly on 2 or 3 occasions throughout the year and additionally at the Annual Meeting.
+An Education committee was established from the outset with the Research and General Purpose committee (subsequently becoming the Multidisciplinary committee) established a few years later (Tables 4-6).

 As the influence and complexity of the ACPGBI grew, the Executive began in 1996 to discuss the expanding agenda in detail before each Council meeting.
-A new committee, chaired by Philip Schofield, was formed the same year to oversee public relations and ethics (Table 7).
-The Executive subsequently needed to meet several more times during the year, making the job of an Executive member quite onerous and a difficult balance to achieve between local clinical, national
+A new committee, chaired by Philip Schofield, was formed the same year to oversee public relations and ethics (table 7).
+The Executive subsequently needed to meet several more times during the year, making the job of an Executive member quite onerous and a difficult balance to achieve between local clinical, national administrative commitments and home life.
+The size of Council has gradually expanded over the years but reached a peak in 1997 when 10% of the membership held elected and co-opted Council positions.
+Sir Miles Irving, in 1998, was the first President who tried to reverse the trend by abolishing a significant number of posts he deemed superfluous.